Capital Southwest Co. (NASDAQ:CSWC) Short Interest Down 11.8% in July

 Wall Street Analysts Forecast Growth

-A number of analysts have recently commented on the stock.
-Raymond James boosted their price objective on shares of Capital Southwest from $23.00 to $24.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 9th.
-TheStreet upgraded shares of Capital Southwest from a “c” rating to a “b-” rating in a report on Tuesday, June 13th.
-Finally, StockNews.com downgraded shares of Capital Southwest from a “hold” rating to a “sell” rating in a report on Wednesday, May 24th.
-One analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Capital Southwest currently has a consensus rating of “Hold” and an average target price of $21.50.
+Several analysts have recently weighed in on CSWC shares.
+TheStreet upgraded shares of Capital Southwest from a “c” rating to a “b-” rating in a research note on Tuesday, June 13th.
+Raymond James upped their price objective on shares of Capital Southwest from $23.00 to $24.00 and gave the company an “outperform” rating in a report on Wednesday, August 9th.
+Finally, StockNews.com downgraded Capital Southwest from a “hold” rating to a “sell” rating in a research note on Wednesday, May 24th.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $21.50.

 Capital Southwest Corporation is a business development company specializing in credit and private equity and venture capital investments in middle market companies, mezzanine, later stage, mature, late venture, emerging growth, buyouts, recapitalizations and growth capital investments.
 It does not invest in startups, publicly traded companies, real estate developments, project finance opportunities, oil and gas exploration businesses, troubled companies, turnarounds, and companies in which significant senior management is departing.